selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/new-mnemonic-via-d6-last-n-rolls-250.png" class="m5stickv">

 ### Via D20
-Since a D20 has more possible outcomes, the entropy is increased per roll to 4.322 bits ( log<sub>2</sub>(20) ).
-This means that only 30 rolls are necessary to create a 12-word mnemonic and 60 rolls for a 24-word mnemonic.
+The entropy in a single roll of a D20 is 4.322 bits ( log<sub>2</sub>(20) ); therefore a minimum of 30 rolls is required to generate a 12-word mnemonic and 60 rolls to generate a 24-word mnemonic.

 <img src="../../../img/maixpy_amigo/new-mnemonic-via-d20-roll-1-300.png" class="amigo">
 <img src="../../../img/maixpy_amigo/new-mnemonic-via-d20-last-n-rolls-300.png" class="amigo">